M4rt4M/Custom-GIMP-scripts/README.md

 # Custom-GIMP-scripts

+Scripts are written in Script-Fu, with extension of `.scm`.

 ## Declaring Variables

 Use following syntax `(let* ( variables ) expressions )`, for example: `(let* ((a 1)(b 2))(+ a b))`.
 This declares two local variables, a and b, initializes them, then prints the sum of the two variables.